 Smoke-free Environments:

 Stopping smoking is one of the best things anyone can do to protect the health of their children through pregnancy and beyond.
-If the parents or carers of children are not able or willing to stop smoking completely, establishing a smoke free home and car and not smoking in front of children is the next best option.
+If the parents or carers of children are not able to, or don’t want to stop smoking, the next best option is to make sure that no one smokes inside the home, car or in front of the children.

 The Royal College of Physicians has estimated that every year in the UK children’s exposure to secondhand smoke results in: